-The strategic research and evaluation plan draws on the analysis of the academic and practice literature, the Return to Wellbeing Outcome Framework and 'what you said' research.
+The strategic research and evaluation plan draws on the analysis of the academic and practice literature, the Return to Wellbeing Outcome Framework and 'what you said' rsearch.
 The technology itself will not transform rehabilitation - it is how it is employed, utilised and evolved to achieve the goals of rehabilitation that will create change.
 There is a need to undertake a research program to support and develop a system that is designed based on program logic to transform rehabilitation, and then evaluate and refine its effectiveness.
 This is a research and evaluation plan to realise this.

-Drawing on the Department of Communities and Justice research strategy presented previously (see Figure 2, page 27), this research strategy for the transformation of prisoner rehabilitation has three core interconnected components; a Collaborative Research and Development program, an Process and Outcome Evaluation program, and the establishment of a coordination group.
+The plan has three core interconnected components which draw from the Department of Communities and Justice research strategy activities presented previously in Figure 2, page 20.
+They are; a Collaborative Research and Development program, an Process and Outcome Evaluation program, and the establishment of a coordination group.
+We will outline each component below.